munificent/craftinginterpreters/book/closures.md

 ^code new-upvalue-h (1 before, 1 after)

-It takes a pointer to slot where the closed-over variable lives.
-Here is the
+It takes the address of the slot where the closed-over variable lives.
+Here is the implementation:
-implementation:

 ^code new-upvalue

-We initialize the object and store the pointer.
-A new object type:
+We simply initialize the object and store the pointer.
+That requires a new object type:

 ^code obj-type-upvalue (1 before, 1 after)

-A destructor-like function:
+And on the back side, a destructor-like function:

 ^code free-upvalue (3 before, 1 after)

 Multiple closures can close over the same variable, so ObjUpvalue does not own the variable it references.
-So the only thing to free is the ObjUpvalue itself.
+Thus, the only thing to free is the ObjUpvalue itself.

 And, finally, to print:

 ^code print-upvalue (3 before, 1 after)

-This isn't practically useful.
-Upvalues are objects so that we can take advantage of the VM's memory management, but they aren't first-class values that a Lox user can directly access in a program.
-This code will never actually execute.
-But it keeps the compiler from yelling at us about an unhandled switch case so here we are.
+Printing isn't useful to end users.
+Upvalues are only objects so that we can take advantage of the VM's memory management.
+They aren't first-class values that a Lox user can directly access in a program.
+So this code will never actually execute... but it keeps the compiler from yelling at us about an unhandled switch case so here we are.

 ### Upvalues in closures